A-Giordano/MLappCloudDeploy/model_card_template.md

 The original data set has 32561 rows, and a 80-20 split was used to break this into a train and test set.
 No stratification was done.
 To use the data for training a One Hot Encoder was used on the features and a label binarizer was used on the labels.

 ## Metrics
-The model was evaluated using precision, recall and fbeta.
+The model was evaluated using precision: 0.74, recall: 0.64 and fbeta:0.69

 ## Ethical Considerations
 The model is trained over socioeeconomics data from 1994, reflecting biases of that age.